sumad200/PHP-LMS/README.md

 19BCE0483
 ****
 ****
-Learner Management System written in PHP with role based access privileges, supports two roles
+Learner Management System written in HTML5, CSS3, Javascript(with jQuery).
+Most of the styling has been done with Bootstrap 5 with a focus on clean, clutter free UI and responsive design.
+The backend is handled by PHP8 and the data is stored in a MySQL database.
+Also supports role based access privileges, the following 2 roles are available
 <br><br>
  - **Student** <br>
     Can View uploaded material if its web material, can download it if its a file material.